 LVP and LVT can give your home the look of wood or natural stone flooring for a fraction of the cost.
 And, unlike laminate, it feels good to walk on.

 The downside is that most luxury vinyl has issues when it comes to the environment.

 It’s not biodegradable and it can emit VOCs.
-So, if you have health concerns, LVP and LVT are probably not good choices.
+So, if you have health concerns, LVP and LVT may not be your top inexpensive flooring choices.

 3. Laminate Flooring

-- There are a variety of options to choose from that resemble hardwood, cement & stone flooring.
+- A variety of options to choose from that resemble hardwood, cement & stone flooring.